ajota/gulp-gen/angular-tpls/instructions.md

 ## Release Notes:
+- 1.2.12
+    - BUG Fixed: Module inject was not working.

 - 1.2.11
     - BUG Fixed: Adjustment in plugin to generate the application in a default folder when the directory is not present.